astrcrai/prospero-docs/docs/source/index.rst

   :width: 800
   :alt: Prospero

-Prospero is available for use by all research staff and postgraduate students at LJMU, subject to usage :ref:`policies<Policies>`.
+Prospero is available for use by all research staff and postgraduate research students at LJMU, subject to usage :ref:`policies<Policies>`.

 Contents
 --------